Sell Old Mobiles

 Most mobile-buying firms tend to offer one price for a fully working phone, and another if it's damaged but still meets certain criteria.

 If your phone's only slightly under the weather, check how much you'd get for a fully working model.
 Often all it takes is replacing the battery, so it may be worth doing that yourself to get a higher sales value.
-But factor in the battery price first, and some recyclers may ask for the for the original battery, so it's worth checking this before you send your handset off.
+But factor in the battery price first, and some recyclers may ask for the original battery, so it's worth checking this before you send your handset off.

 You don't usually need to provide the charger, but most will recycle it properly for you (you could keep it as a spare or flog it on eBay separately, though).
 Find out which firms pay the most for used mobiles.